gunjangupta7/Pizza_Hut_Sales_Analysis/README.md

-# Pizza Sales Analysis using SQL
+# Pizza Hut Sales Analysis using SQL

 This repository contains an SQL-based analysis of PizzaHut sales data.
 The goal is to explore sales trends, revenue contribution, and customer ordering behavior using structured queries and relational data analysis.